 Please be sure to honor your body.
+Choose one or more of the exercises listed below.
 If you find that something does not feel right, skip that movement or change it so it is more comfortable for you.
 Begin by finding a comfortable seated position.

 1. Pause: Take a moment to notice how you feel right now.
 Ask yourself the following questions: How do I feel physically?
 How do I feel emotionally?
 Am I breathing fully?